hadfieldn/skipio-sms/README.md

   parameter).
 - With the bugginess in fetch variables, lack of caching, poor documentation, and the need to compile fragments, Relay Modern feels much more clunky than the old Relay.
-Perhaps with more experience I'll feel differently, but I think I would lean toward using [Apollo](http://dev.apollodata.com/) instead.
+Perhaps with more experience, and as Relay Modern matures, I'll feel differently, but I think I would lean toward using [Apollo](http://dev.apollodata.com/) as a GraphQL client instead.
+Relay seems to be focused on the specific requirements of Facebook, which is especially evident in the documentation (or lack of it), such as the fact there is very little help for adding caching functionality as custom middleware.